 Richard graduated with honours from Leeds University, England and after years of travelling the world, including living in Tokyo, he settled in Queenstown.
 An outdoor enthusiast, he is the write and publisher of New Zealand flora and fauna books in Japanese and specialises in Japanese media visits for Tanken Tours Ltd.

 Yoshi is one of Japan’s foremost ‘sake missionaries’.
 Passionate about the history and culture of sake in Japan, he actively promotes the spread of all that’s good about sake throughout the world.
-A graduate of Keio University, Yoshi is also co-owner of YK3 Sake in Vancouver, Canada, and is an enthusiastic member of the Japan New Zealand Business Council.
+A graduate of Gakushuin University, Yoshi is also co-owner of YK3 Sake in Vancouver, Canada, and is an enthusiastic member of the Japan New Zealand Business Council.

 How Zenkuro Is Born – Our Founding Story